-The Samaritan woman had married five times and was currently living with a man.
-And I wonder how would I treat a woman like this that I knew?
+The Samaritan woman had been married five times and was currently living with a man.
+I wonder how I would treat a woman like this.
 Maybe not as well as I would have liked.
 Then it dawned on me.
 I do know someone who has been married almost this many times, and is currently with another man.
 I treat her no different perhaps because I see behind the pain.

 She has been married to some not so good men.
 One of which was a terrifying man.
 And even though everyone knew the kind of man he was and what he did, no one stood to her defense and protection.
 The fact that someone could publicly be violent toward her and no one stood for her, even to call the police, was more traumatizing then the act of violence itself.

 The belief lodged in her heart that there was no one to protect her.
 So anytime a future man came along and assured her he would be the man who would protect her, she fell in love.
 Only to find out that violence to the heart can be just as bad if not worse than physical violence.
 That’s why the marriages came and the marriages went.
 The heart has always been searching for protection.

 I know another woman who was spurned by her father at a young age.
 In her adult life she fell for any man who gave her even a sliver of attention.
 It too led down a road of multiple broken relationships and broken hearts and breaking lives.

 So when I come to the woman in Samaria, I ask myself, what was her need?
 What led her to “have had five husbands” and was currently living with one who was not her husband?
 The text doesn’t say.
 It just says that as far as she tried to squirm out of her spiritual needs being addressed, Jesus met her and did something very special.
 He declared to her and told her plainly that he was the Messiah.
 She ran home to tell everyone else.